Chromatophore/HP48-Superchip/investigations/quirk_collide.md

 # 'Fixing' row counter

-Instead of calling my r_rregs routine at 111F, I'll insert some bytes that do the following:
+When calling my relocated r_rregs routine at 111F, I'll insert some bytes before thand that do the following:
 ```
 ?B=0
 GOYES r_rregs